poems4u/poems4u/content/poems/posts/liturgicalviolence.md

 To find what live there is inside after it already died. <br>

 Indeed, there were some wheels and satellites still spinning, <br>
-Even as it looked little little like it did before. <br>
+Even as it looked little like it did before. <br>
 Whatever game you've gleaned to be losing or winning, <br>
 You'll find that you you once were is there no more. <br>